enenra/space-engineers-utilities/README.md

 * Robust **error handling** and extensive **feedback** to help you avoid issues further down the road and inform you **if and what** is the problem.
 * Full support for **multiple scenes** per BLEND file.
 * Set the **grid scale** to preset Space Engineers values to easily see the size of your model.
-* Through a **Addon Auto Updater** the addon will notify the user of newly released versions.

 ##### Modes
 * Use **Bounding Box Mode** to define the bounding box of your model.